-Revenues from television specialty service subscriptions are recognized on a monthly basis when the service is rendered.
+Revenues from specialty television channel subscriptions are recognized on a monthly basis when the service is rendered.

 Amounts received for magazine subscriptions are accounted for as deferred revenues and are amortized over the subscription term at publication.

 Revenues from soundstage, mobile and equipment rental